opengisch/QField-docs/documentation/get-started/qfieldcloud/get-started.en.md

 !![Show also experimental plugins](../../assets/images/getting_started_plugin_settings.png) Find QFieldSync in the list of plugins and install the latest experimental version by clicking the `Upgrade Experimental Plugin` button.

+!!! note
-> NOTE: since QFieldSync is still in beta phase, there are regular updates and fixes at least once a week.
+    Since QFieldSync is still in beta phase, there are regular updates and fixes at least once a week.
 Please upgrade your experimental QFieldSync at least once a week.
 In case of an issue, please try upgrading to the latest experimental release before reporting.

 ![Successful installation](../../assets/images//getting_started_plugin_installed.png)